 For any College & Career Pathway Endorsement, the student must complete all of the following:

-Individual Plan: Have an individualized plan for college, career, and financial aid that is updated annually during high school; a resume; and a personal statement.
+Individualized Plan: Have an individualized plan for college, career, and financial aid that is updated annually during high school; a resume; and a personal statement.

-Career-Oriented Course Sequence: Complete at least three courses within the endorsement area, with at least one AP course or course taken for dual credit.
+Career-Oriented Course Sequence: Complete at least two years of coursework or equivalent competencies within the endorsement area.
 ISBE will define the course codes that are within each endorsement area.
-The district and a local community college must certify to ISBE and ICCB that the course sequence is articulated to a postsecondary credential or degree program.
+The district and a local community college must certify to ISBE and ICCB that the course or competency sequence is articulated to a postsecondary credential (certificate or degree program).

 Professional Learning: Complete:

-at least two workplace learning experiences (other than an internship).
+at least two employer-led career exploration experiences.
+Such experiences may include a job shadow, attendance at a career exposition, or structured employer site visits.

-at least two team-based challenges or projects relating to the endorsement area with professional mentoring.
+at least two team-based challenges or projects relating to the endorsement area with professional mentoring (which may be either in school or out-of-school).

-at least one paid or for-credit internship relating to the endorsement area, with an employer assessment of foundational professional skills.
-The internship must be at least 80 hours.
+at least one paid or for-credit supervised career development experience (SCDE) in which students engage in authentic and relevant work relating to the endorsement area, with an employer or supervisor assessment of foundational professional skills.
+SCDEs may include internships, school-based enterprises, career-exploration camps, Supervised Agricultural Experiences, or research apprenticeships.
+The SCDE, or a combination of SCDEs, must be at least 60 cumulative hours.
+The assessment of foundational professional skills must address, at minimum, the areas of work ethic, professionalism, communication, collaboration and interpersonal skills, and problem-solving.
+The assessment is to be used a feedback tool for students and learning strategy; not as a “high stakes” assessment for a grade or credit determination.

-Academic Readiness: Must demonstrate readiness for non-remedial coursework in ELA and Math by high school graduation through criteria certified by the school district and a local community college to ISBE and ICCB.
+Academic Readiness: Must demonstrate readiness for non-remedial coursework in reading and math by high school graduation through criteria certified by the school district and a local community college to ISBE and ICCB.
 This may be demonstrated through various methods, including assessment scores, GPA, course completions, or other locally-adopted criteria.

+ISBE, in consultation with IPIC agencies and other stakeholders, will develop specific criteria for endorsement requirements and guidance documents for implementation.

-III.
-State Honors
+IV.
+State Distinction

-Periodically as part of federal and state economic development planning processes, the IPIC Agencies will designate state sectors/occupational areas in which State Honors will be available based on projected state economic development and workforce needs.
-Within each area, a public-private steering committee designated by the IPIC agencies and involving business-led, sector-based partnership(s) will identify a sequence of career competencies that students should attain by high school graduation in a demanding technical course of instruction.
+Periodically as part of federal and state economic development planning processes, the IPIC Agencies will designate industry sectors in which State Distinction will be available based on projected state economic development and workforce needs.
+Within each sector, a public-private steering committee designated by the IPIC agencies and involving business-led, sector-based partnership(s) will identify a sequence of career competencies for occupational pathways within that sector that students should attain by high school graduation in a demanding technical course of instruction.
 Regional modifications to these competencies may be allowed, provided any regional modifications must be approved by the state steering committee.

-Students can receive State Honors within a sector/occupational area if:
+Students can receive State Distinction within a sector/occupational area if:

-the student meets the requirements for the applicable College & Career Pathway Endorsement, except that the internship must be 120 hours (the NAFTrack standard);
+the student meets the requirements for the applicable College & Career Pathway Endorsement, except that the SCDE, or combination of SCDEs, must be 120 cumulative hours;

 the student demonstrates mastery of the identified career competencies;

-the student attains at least six hours of early college credit (either AP or dual credit) within the career area; and
+the student attains at least six hours of early college credit within the career area (which may be articulated credit, advanced placement, or dual credit); and

-the district offers a “State Honors Qualifying Program” meeting the below requirements.
+the district offers a “State Distinction Qualifying Program” meeting the below requirements.

-To receive designation as a State Honors Qualifying Program, the school district, a local community college, and LWIB must certify to ISBE, ICCB, and DCEO that the program:
+To receive designation as a State Distinction Qualifying Program, the school district, a local community college, and LWIB must certify to ISBE, ICCB, and DCEO that the program:

-addresses a priority industry sector for regional economic development;
+addresses a priority industry sector for regional economic development, or is certified to relate to one or more occupational areas with a sufficient number of regional employment opportunities to support the program’s establishment;